Birmingham Civil Rights Institute

 Kelly Ingram Park also has some of the informational photo signs that mark spots where events took place.
 Renee Kemp-Rotan, administrative assistant to the mayor for capital projects, said photos were chosen from the 6,000 never-before-seen negatives recently uncovered by an intern in storage boxes at the Birmingham News.

-Kelly Ingram Park is part of the Fourth Avenue Historical District, once a thriving black retail/entertainment district and still home to many minority-owned businesses.
+Kelly Ingram Park is part of the Fourth Avenue Historic District, once a thriving black retail/entertainment district and still home to many minority-owned businesses.
 Of special interest to tourists is the Alabama Jazz Hall of Fame, housed in the former Carver Theatre, a movie theater for blacks.
-Groups can request a tour guided by octogenarian Dr. Frank Adams, the museum’s former executive director, who plays his clarinet along the way.
-Full of stories about the glory days of jazz, he once played in Duke Ellington’s band.
 Eddie Kendrick Memorial Park, just down the block, honors the Birmingham native and lead singer for the Temptations, the Motown group celebrated for its fine-tuned choreography.

-The Fourth Avenue visitors center offers a walking tour map and can give a slide presentation on request.
+The Historic Fourth Avenue Visitor Center offers a walking tour map and can give a slide presentation on request.
 It also can arrange guided walking tours.

 –Story and Photos by Randy Mink